Research at Leeds Beckett

 Since 2007, she has co-directed a interdisciplinary and international network for academics, researchers and postgraduates interested in subjects often labelled 'paranormal' (often found on the periphery of social science) called Exploring the Extraordinary (EtE).
 The network represents a supportive forum and an eclectic set of perspectives and disciplines.
-There is an annual conference every year, which attracts a diverse body of researchers, academics and practitioners.

 At postgraduate level she is teaching on several modules for the MA in Interdisciplinary Psychology, including Central Problems, Foundations of Psychoanalysis, Transpersonal Psychology and Critical Methodologies.
 She also supervises MA Independent Projects.

 Madeleine's research has centred upon meaning and sense-making in reported EHEs.
 She also has an interest in methodology for the social sciences, which is particularly influenced by Critical Social Psychology, Feminism and Transpersonal Psychology.